Omar Easy

-Omar Xavier Easy (born October 29, 1977) is a Jamaican-born American former football fullback in the National Football League.
-He played collegiate football at Penn State before being drafted in the fourth round of 2002 NFL Draft by the Kansas City Chiefs.
+Omar Xavier Easy (born October 29, 1977) is a Jamaican-born American former professional football fullback in the National Football League (NFL).
+He played collegiate football at Penn State before being selected by the Kansas City Chiefs in the fourth round of the 2002 NFL draft.
 He played one season for the Oakland Raiders before retiring due to knee problems.